The Woodcraft Folk: Philosophy

 The Woodcraft Folk has always been "committed to issues of social justice, pacifism and the principles of cooperation" and described itself in 1930 as a "powerful educational instrument".
-A slogan of Woodcraft Folk is Span the world with friendship, it also uses "Education for Social Change" in its publicity and also constitutional documents.
+A slogan of Woodcraft Folk is Span the world with friendship; it also uses "Education for Social Change" in its publicity and also constitutional documents.

 Woodcraft Folk is not based upon any particular religious belief or national identity.
-The core values are that irrespective of social background, status, age, gender, sexual orientation etc. all members have an equal say in the decision making process.
+The core values are that irrespective of social background, status, age, gender, sexual orientation etc. all members have an equal say in the decision-making process.
 The organisation welcomes all young people whether they have a religious background or none and much of its work emphasises the importance of international understanding and friendship.
 The principles of peace and co-operation are therefore central to everything they do and they endeavour to develop members to have an understanding of some of the issues behind global poverty and conflict in the belief in fashioning a new, better world.

 The Creed

-Woodcraft Folk's creed is traditionally said at the beginning of any group night or formal meeting.
-It is also known as the envoy.
-Each person raises their right hand and says in unison:
+Woodcraft Folk's creed is traditionally said at the beginning of any group night or formal meeting, or sometimes sung.
+It is also known as the envoi.
+The tradition is that, when said, each person raises their right hand and says in unison: